ZPAC-UZH/touchstone2/README.md

 # Touchstone2

 Touchstone2 is a web application for designing in controlled experiments.
-Try out a live server at [touchstone2.org](https://touchstone2.org)
+Try it out at [touchstone2.org](https://touchstone2.org)

 ## Requirements